TSX KNT

 • The Mineral Reserves reported are not added to Mineral Resources.

 • The Independent and Qualified Person responsible for the Mineral Resource estimate is Simon Tear, P.Geo. of H & S Consultants Pty.
-Ltd., Sydney, Australia, and the effective date of the estimate is October 31, 2021 for Kora and December 31, 2021 for Judd.
+Ltd., Sydney, Australia, and the effective date of the estimate is September 12, 2023.

 • Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.